We use cookies (Google Analytics) to improve DebtCalc. Privacy

 Adapting Without Panicking

-The income drop was real and it stung.
-But restructuring his debts to match the new number meant he was still making progress, just at a different pace.
-The calculator showed him debt-free in 38 months instead of 24.
+The income drop is real and it stings.
+But restructuring debts to match the new number means progress continues, just at a different pace.
+The calculator shows debt-free in 38 months instead of 24.
 Not ideal, but not catastrophic.
-When income changes, the debt plan has to change with it.
-The worst response is pretending the old plan still works.

 Need to understand exactly what your reduced paycheck looks like after taxes?
 PaycheckTools' paycheck calculator shows the real number.